Periodic Neural Codes and Sound Localization in Barn Owls: Periodic codes

 We say that a codeword is \textit{maximal} if it is contained in no other codewords.
 We call a code maximal if it contains only maximal codewords.
 Observe that $C_{k,m}(n)$ is always maximal.

 \begin{proposition} Any two maximal codes are permutation equivalent if and only if they have isomorphic simplicial complexes. \end{proposition}

 \begin{proof} ($\Rightarrow$) It is clear that if two codes do not have the same simplicial complex, then they are not permutation equivalent. ($\Leftarrow$) Let $C_1$ and $C_2$ be two maximal codes with isomorphic simplicial complexes.
 Since all the codewords in $C_1$ and $C_2$ are maximal, they all correspond to a facet of the simplicial complex.
-The isomorphism between $\Delta(C_1)$ and $\Delta(C_2)$ induces an isomorphism on $C_1$ and $C_2$ by permuting vertices (neurons). \end{proof}
+The isomorphism between $\Delta(C_1)$ and $\Delta(C_2)$ is a permutation of vertices that takes facets to facets and thus induces an isomorphism between $C_1$ and $C_2$ by permuting vertices (neurons). \end{proof}

-Observe that any two codes with the same simplicial complex are not always permutation equivalent.
-For example, consider the codes $C_1 = \{11\}$ and $C_2 = \{11, 10\}$. $\Delta(C_1)$ and $\Delta(C_2)$ are both the edge $12$.
+Observe that two codes with the same simplicial complex need not be permutation equivalent.
+This is because two codes have the same simplicial complex if and only if they have the same maximal codewords, but the codes may differ on non-maximal codewords.
+For example, consider the codes $C_1 = \{11\}$ and $C_2 = \{11, 10\}$.
+We have $\Delta(C_1) = \Delta(C_2) = \{\emptyset, \{1\}, \{2\}, \{1,2\}\}$.
 However, it is clear that the codes are not equivalent as $|C_1| \neq |C_2|$.
 Thus, the maximality property is necessary.\\ As a consequence of Proposition \ref{simpPermEquivalent}, we can now assert when a cyclic code is permutation equivalent to a periodic code.